Gospel Centred Church

 Gospel ministry is much more than simply evangelism.
 It is about shaping the whole of our church life and activities by the content of and imperatives of the gospel.
 It is about ensuring that our church or group is motivated by and focused on the gospel, as opposed to our traditions, or the scores of other worthy causes and needs that could fill our time.

 The principles contained in this workbook are an attempt to articulate what a true gospel ministry might look like.
 They are principles that can be worked out in a range of situations, from Sunday school or youth work to a whole congregation.

 Steve Timmis and Dr Tim Chester have years of experience behind them in churches large and small.
-Currently, they are part of the leadership team of The Crowded House - a church planting initiative in Sheffield.
+Currently, they are part of the leadership team of The Crowded House—a church planting initiative which started in Sheffield.

 Table of contents

 - Finding your way around